aryaman1802/ingredient-generator/README.md

 ## **Repository Structure**

 Below is the structure of the repository, which follows the Clean Architecture principles.
-The project is organized into different folders, each serving a specific purpose:
+The project is organized into different folders, each serving a specific purpose.
+Below is a brief overview of the repository structure containing only the relevant files and directories:

 ```bash
 ├── src/main/java/